 The airport is connected to the local bus system; however, the buses are often overcrowded, do not run on a regular schedule and must be paid for in local currency.
 This option may be best if you are travelling light and be on the lookout for pickpockets.

-The following rental car agencies can be found in the arrivals areas: Cubanacar, Fenix, Rex (luxury rentals), Transtour and Via Rent a Car.
+The following rental car agencies can be found in the arrivals areas: Cubanacar • Havanautos • Via Transgaviota • Rex (luxury rentals).

 Official government taxis are readily available for hire in the ground transportation area of the airport.
 The ride to the city takes approximately 20 – 30 minutes.
 Always agree to the price before starting your journey.